 Piura Peru Travel Guide

-From dry forest trails to Pacific waters, discover Piura's outdoor spirit.
+From dry trails in the forest to Pacific waters, discover Piura's outdoor spirit.

 Light hiking in nearby dry forests, like Bosque Seco de Algarrobos.

-From easy to intermediate trails to experience unique desert ecosystems.
+Easy to moderate trails to experience unique desert ecosystems.

 Connect with Piura's traditions and communities through unique cultural experiences.